matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 System.out.println("Called from method " + frames[1].getMethodName());
 ```

 - The information available in a StackTraceElement is limited.
-There is no more information available than is
+- There is no more information available than is displayed by printStackTrace.
-displayed by printStackTrace

-#### Optimizing exception construction
+**Optimizing exception construction.**

 - Constructing an exception is rather expensive because it entails capturing the recording information about all
 stack frames on the current thread.
-Sometimes, we know that that information is never going to be used for a given
+- Sometimes, we know that that information is never going to be used for a given
 exception; e.g. the stacktrace will never be printed.
-In that case, there is an implementation
-trick that we can use in a custom exception to cause the information to not be captured.
+- In that case, there is an implementation trick that we can use in a custom exception to cause the information
+to not be captured.
 - The stack frame information needed for stack traces, is captured when the Throwable constructors call the
-Throwable.fillInStackTrace() method.
+`Throwable.fillInStackTrace()` method.
 This method is public, which means that a subclass can override it.

 ```java
 public class MyException extends Exception {